MSc in Leadership in Healthcare

 Learning methods

 Learning is via virtual campus, residential workshops, face-to-face meetings and online tutor support.
+All elements take place virtually at present.

 The programme is delivered: